KuperbergLab/MRI_scripts/README.md

 -	surf\_analysis/ contains the things for
 -	pipeline.py provides basic functionality to semprmm\_pipeline and can be used in other Kuperberg MRI pipelines.
+-   roi_scripts/ contains a "cookbook" file (roi\_stuff.py) and shell scripts to actually do ROI processing

 ## semprmm\_pipeline
-This script facilitates the following processing steps:
+This script implements functionality the following:

 -	MRI Processing (using SPM and FreeSurfer)
 	-	Copying DICOM images from the archives to our cluster
 	-	Unpacking/transforming the DICOM images to usable NiFTi files.
-	-	Setting up and running preprocessing
+	-	Setting up and running preprocessing (SPM and FSFast)
-	-	Setting up and running first-level statistics
+	-	Setting up and running first-level statistics (SPM and FSFast)
-	-	Setting up and running second-level statistics
+	-	Setting up and running second-level statistics (SPM and FSFast)
 	-	Using FreeSurfer to project activity onto the surface and packaging these results into an easy to browse archive.
 -	MEG Processing (using MNE)